bubeat/blog/_posts/2015-6-11-Introduction-Journey-To-100-Customers.md

 ---
  layout: post
- title: First Steps In Our Journey From 0 To 100 Customers
+ title: First Steps In Our Journey To 100 Customers
 ---

 Here ye, here ye!
 Gather around, all entrepreneurs, wantrepreneurs and bootstrappers!
 This is the story of how a lowly bootstrapper built a successful business on a shoestring budget.